Product management conferences allow us to step back from the office and connect with people for a fresh perspective. Enter... More →…

 As we at ProductPlan have written often, your product roadmap is not your backlog.

-Using the Product Backlog in Conjunction with the Product Roadmap
+Using the Product Backlog in Alongside the Product Roadmap

 If the roadmap and backlog should be used together, as complementary tools, how should a product team go about this?
 Here are a few suggestions.